-To better understand the nature of the global identification gap, the ID4D Initiative partnered with the Global Findex team to include questions related to ID ownership, ID use, and barriers to access in the 2017 Global Findex Survey round, covering 99 countries.
-This is the first time nationally representative survey data have been collected on this topic for such a large number of countries.
-The ID4D-Findex dataset offers unique insights about ID systems, including disaggregation by a range of characteristics, and represents a new method to measure inclusion, such as coverage of legal identity among adults in the context of measuring SDG target 16.9.
+To better understand the nature of the global identification gap, the ID4D Initiative partnered with the World Bank's Global Findex to include questions related to ID ownership, ID use, and barriers to access in the 2017 Global Findex Survey, covering 99 countries.
+This is the first time nationally representative survey data have been collected on this topic for a large number of countries.
+The ID4D-Findex dataset offers unique insights about ID systems, including disaggregation by a range of demographic characteristics, and a new method to measure coverage of legal identity among adults.

-- Within countries, and especially in low-income countries (LICs), the poor are at a greater risk of getting left behind.-Data from the 18 LICs surveyed shows that among people in the poorest quintile 45% lack an ID,compared to 28% in the richest quintile. - 2.
-Although the global gender gap in ID coverage is relatively small, the ID4D-Findex surveys reveal a much larger gender gap in LICs.-On average, over 45% of women in LICs lack an ID, compared to 30% of men.
+- Within countries, and especially in low-income countries (LICs), the poor are at a greater risk of getting left behind.
+Data from the survey shows that among people in the poorest quintile 45% lack an ID, compared to 28% in the richest quintile. - Although the global gender gap in ID coverage is relatively small, the ID4D-Findex survey reveal a much larger gender gap in LICs.
+On average, over 45% of women in LICs lack an ID, compared to 30% of men.